Community's fourth annual Halloween Episode... Which first aired on St. Valentine's Day, due to season 4's premiere getting delayed until midseason.

 - The security footage of Pierce being watched while sleeping is evocative of Paranormal Activity.

 - The hands and face emerging from the wall are reminiscent of a scene in Polanski's Repulsion, and Freddy looming over Nancy in A Nightmare on Elm Street (1984).

 - Do the Right Thing.
 Also an Actor Allusion, as guest star Giancarlo Esposito played Buggin' Out in that film.

 - Abed still loves Cougar Town after its move to TBS.

 - Sinister Silhouettes: One lurks in Pierce's house and is not part of Pierce's own setup.
-It's Gilbert.
+It's eventually revealed that it's Gilbert.

 - Special Edition Title: Same as last's season's Halloween episode.

 - Stealth Pun: As on previous years, Britta wears a bulky, unflattering costume because she refuses to cave in to the perceived social pressure for women to wear something skimpy and revealing on Halloween.
 This year, she appears to have added some irony by dressing up as a literal piece of meat.